 Kinsale has always been a coastal holiday resort for locals and foreigners alike but somewhere in the 2000s, something happened that changed the place forever — a culinary revolution.
 It started with places like Fishy Fishy that decided to push the boundaries of the local culinary scene beyond pub food, but without ruining the pub-like experience of dining in a small cozy place.
 This is Ireland after all.

 Today, Kinsale has around 60 eateries.
 Four of them are listed in Michelin’s food guide (2020), and one has a Michelin star: Max’s, Finns’ Table, Fishy Fishy, and Bastion*.
 Not bad for a city of five thousand people.
 It goes without saying that the main ingredient here is seafood: oysters, mussels, lobster, salmon, cod, hake, and haddock.
 Often, covered with creamy sauces or dipped in golden batter, many of these fish had been swimming in the Atlantic just a few hours before ending up on your plate.

-If you prefer meat, there are wonderful surf and turf dishes with famed Irish beef fillet or tender lamb from the lush hills of Kerry County, accompanied by delicious fresh scallops or shrimp — pure joy for the palate.
-To keep quality up to the higher standards, most of the side ingredients are produced locally, and you can really taste the freshness.
+If you prefer meat, there are wonderful surf and turf dishes with famed Irish beef fillet or tender lamb from the lush hills of Kerry County, accompanied by delicious fresh scallops or shrimp.
+Pure joy for the palate.
+To keep quality up to the highest standards, most of the side ingredients are produced locally, and you can’t mistake the taste the freshness.